 Lateness due to school-sponsored off-campus events or other school activities with formal verification will be excused.

 In order to participate in a co-curricular, be it practice, rehearsal or game, each student must be in school by 11:00 am.
 The principal will notify the coaches and team leaders every day and give them the attendance report.

 Meeting with Academic Guidance

-We encourage all students who participate in multiple co-curricular activities to meet with Ms. Aviva Walls, our Director of Academic and College Guidance as well as Mr. Jason Feld.
+We encourage all students who participate in multiple co-curricular activities to meet with Mr. Eli Shavalian as well as Ms. Aviva Walls.